reframe-hpc/reframe/docs/pipeline.rst

 All regression tests in ReFrame will execute the pipeline stages described above.
 However, how exactly this pipeline will be executed is responsibility of the test execution policy.
-There are two execution policies in ReFrame: the serial and the asynchronous one.
+There are two execution policies in ReFrame: the serial and the asynchronous execution policy.

 In the serial execution policy, a new test gets into the pipeline after the previous one has exited.
-As the figure below shows, this can lead to long idling times in the run phase, since the execution blocks until the associated test job finishes.
+As the figure below shows, this can lead to long idling times in the build and run phases, since the execution blocks until the associated test job finishes.

 .. figure:: _static/img/serial-exec-policy.svg